RedTurtle/collective.navigationtoggle/README.rst

 Default page in a folder, elements marked with "*Exclude from navigation*" and unwanted type from the ``metaTypesNotToList`` property will be excluded.

-The script try to simulate best at possible a normal portlet navigation behaviour.
+The script try to simulate best at possible a normal portlet navigation behavior.

 The code keeps in mind *graceful degradation*.
 Browser without JavaScript enabled will simply use basic Plone navigation features.